Erotica (album): Legacy

 Erotica has been referred to as one of Madonna's best and most important albums.
 In 2017, the Rock and Roll Hall of Fame considered it one of the most revolutionary albums of all time, writing that, "few women artists, before or since Erotica, have been so outspoken about their fantasies and desires.
 [Madonna] made it clear that shame and sexuality are mutually exclusive [...]
 [Erotica] remains one of the boldest expressions of female sexuality".
 Kurt Loder added that, although she wasn't the first female artist to "exploit sexiness", with Erotica and Sex, Madonna "set a template for what women could get away with".
 Influence of Erotica can be seen in the work of contemporary female artists such as Britney Spears, Beyoncé, Janet Jackson, Christina Aguilera, Lady Gaga, Nicki Minaj, Miley Cyrus, Ariana Grande, Lana Del Rey, Cardi B, and Kim Petras.
 With the album, Joe Lynch from Billboard held that Madonna "set the blueprint for singers to get raw", while for Chuck Arnold it "forever sexed-up pop music".
 USA Todays Edward Segarra felt it "helped expand female expression, usher in 'confessional' style".
 Similarly, Reece Shrewsbury deemed it "a huge step for women's sexual liberation".

 "Erotica was the start of Madonna's newest era of being honest and true to her womanhood, counterpointed by the release of a companion book, Sex [...]
 While it marks the end of the pinnacle of her fame, it set the stage for empowered pop artists like Beyoncé and Britney, de-stigmatizing the bedroom and expanding the possibilities for women in pop.
 [Erotica] lives today as a reminder of the true fearlessness that made Madonna an icon".

 — —Jeni Wren Strottup commenting on the album and its influence.

-According to Taraborrelli, at the time of Eroticas release, "much of society seemed to reexamining its sexuality.
+According to Taraborrelli, at the time of Eroticas release, "much of society seemed to be reexamining its sexuality.
 Gay rights issues were at the forefront of social discussions globally, as was an ever-increasing awareness of AIDS".
 In this vein, Eric Henderson from Slant Magazine referred to it as a record that "[r]evealed a full understanding of the bipolarity of the gay experience circa AIDS".
 Attitudes Joseph Ryan-Hicks concluded that, "although Erotica was provocative, at its core were messages of safe sex and liberation at a time when people needed to hear them the most".
 Through the album, Madonna was able to advocate for AIDS awareness and help bring the epidemic into the public discourse, according to Stereogums Mary Von Aue.
 From the Evening Standard, El Hunt wrote: "Both Erotica and Sex came out at a time when certain kinds of sex –specifically queer sex– were steeped in debilitating amounts of shame and fear [...]
 By putting forward a vision of sexual exploration that often feels cold, detached, and uneasy, Madonna flawlessly captured the emotional disconnect of searching out an intimacy that has suddenly become deadly".
 Sal Cinquemani elaborated: